Latency Adjustable Transformer Encoder for Language Understanding: Conclusion

 \section{Conclusion}

-This paper introduces a latency-adjustable Transformer encoder layer, significantly reducing the inference time of Transformer-based architectures with a marginal decrease in accuracy.
-A novel Attention Context Contribution (ACC) metric is proposed to assess context contribution in each Transformer encoder layer, demonstrating experimentally that word-vector contribution diminishes in the last encoder layers.
+This paper presents a latency-adjustable Transformer architecture applicable to a wide range of models, with a marginal decrease in accuracy.
+We introduce a novel Attention Context Contribution (ACC) metric to evaluate the context contribution of each Transformer encoder layer, demonstrating experimentally that word-vector contributions diminish in the last encoder layers.
 Extensive experiments on language understanding, text generation, and instruction-tuning tasks validate the suggested technique's effectiveness across diverse datasets, with minimal impact on the input's global context.
 The paper also provides an accurate analytical estimation of speedup, assisting system designers with hyper-parameter selection.
-The offline-tuning property enables adjustment of model speedup post the fine-tuning phase.
-The proposed method is applied to BERT\textsubscript{base} and GPT-2 models, validated on the GLUE benchmark, IMDB dataset, and various text generation tasks.
-The suggested approach asserts that in Large Language Models (LLMs), although the complete network is vital for training, it can be truncated during the fine-tuning phase in Large Language Models (LLMs).
+Additionally, the method's powerful offline-tuning capability allows for model speedup adjustments after the fine-tuning phase.
+The proposed approach highlights that, while the complete network is essential for training, it can be truncated during the fine-tuning phase in Large Language Models (LLMs).